 With the publication of May 2017 press release (data reference month: May 2017), one of the time series which make up the IESI was substituted.
 In particular, with regard to the services sector, the series of balances relating to the question on the expectations on the economy was substituted with the series of balances relating to the question on business performance, consistent with the new definition of the confidence climate of the services.
 The calculation method of the composite indicator remains unchanged.
 The time series has been recalculated from March 2005.
-The series of the composite indicator obtained was transformed in a numeric index calculated in base 2010=100.
-The initial series of balances (11 in total) are seasonally adjusted with the Tramo-Seats method and standardised.
+The series of balances (11 in total) are seasonally adjusted with the Tramo-Seats method and standardised.
 Their synthesis is obtained with a weighted average, using the quotas of the added value (2012 level) of competence of each sector as weights.
 In particular, the added value considered is that expressed at factor cost.
-The weighting system used in the processing of the composite indicator is reported in Table 1.
-The weights were calculated net of the Ateco divisions not covered by the surveys:Moreover, weights refer to the observation field of each survey: in particular, the weight of the manufacturing sector refers to the universe of enterprises with at least 5 employees, while for construction and market services, the universe considered is of enterprises with at least 3 employees.
+The weighting system used in the processing of the composite indicator is reported in Table 2.
+The weights were calculated net of the Ateco divisions not covered by the surveys.
+Moreover, weights refer to the observation field of each survey: in particular, the weight of the manufacturing sector refers to the universe of enterprises with at least 5 employees, while for construction and market services, the universe considered is of enterprises with at least 3 employees.